 As the solar power is pumped into your home you can reduce, or even stop, using the electricity from the utility company.
 Solar panels allow a homeowner to be self-reliant and an energy producer.

-When you install solar panels on your roof you are setting yourself up to save money in the near and long term.
+When you install solar panels on your roof you may be setting yourself up to save money in the near and long term.
 For every killowatt of electricity you produce and use you are not pulling the energy from the utility grid, since solar panels convert the Sun’s rays into electricity.

 The direct value of the electricity the solar panel system is producing is dependent on the cost of electricity in your area.
 Generally, electricity is sold by killowatt hours, or kWh.
 The kWh number on your electric bill is the amount of watts used in one hour.
 The higher the rate charged by the electric company, the more value solar power has for you.
 It can range anywhere from below $0.10/kWh to above $0.50/kWh.